 If you would like to further your understanding of the sound world inhabited by Chopin himself (if not vital the historical context) I suggest listening to two contrasting pieces (the Mazurka in B flat minor Op.
 24 No. 4 and the so-called 'Revolutionary' Etude Op.
 10, No. 12 in C minor) via this link below.
 They are performed on an 1831 Pleyel in this now rare recording by perhaps the most poetic and soulful of the Polish pianists - Janusz Olejniczak

-I feel Janusz has retained the essentially Polish melancholy of this composer.
+I feel Janusz has retained the essentially Polish melancholic aristocracy of this composer.
 The Etude erupts from the instrument with a potent anger sweeping all before it while the mazurka is a miracle of intimacy, poetry and tone colour.
 None of these sound qualities are any longer possible on modern instruments, however great the player.
 Even brilliant musicians can only resort to inspired approximations and brilliant over-pedalled fudges.
 It is the very limitations of the period instrument that adds so much to the subtle feminine intimacy and sudden contrast of flaring of masculine anger so characteristic of the complex personality of this composer.

 There is no relation between Chopin's fastidious personality and the deformed augmentation of his masculine side at the expense of the feminine side of his nature, a man who abhorred 'the exhalation of the crowd'